 Today’s installment: Simply creepy!

 Imagine walking into a home you’re excited about viewing to be welcomed by “virtual tour” music which has been wired throughout.
 Nobody would ever live like that and it would probably make the buyer laugh or make the home feel creepy more than anything else.
-Another creepy and silly staging trick is replacing the real family members’ photos with pictures of more attractive people.
-How do you explain that to your clients?

 Can you believe some stagers even frame photos of celebrities to place throughout a home?
 Is that to make buyers think the homeowner is friends with Oprah and George Clooney?